-Obesity has become a common problem amongst horses in the UK.
+Obesity has become a common problem amongst horses and ponies in the UK.

 An overweight horse faces serious health and fitness problems - which include a reduced life span and has an increased risk of painful conditions such as arthritis and laminitis.